SpencerWie/C-Sharp/Game1/README.md

 ---

+*Notes:*

-*Note:* A update will be made to this readme file whenever a commit is made in the private directory of this project.
+A update will be made to this readme file whenever a commit is made in the private directory of this project.
 Some commits may seem trivial or may have counters on the end of a worked on item (*ex: foo - 9*) means there where 9 commits for task *"foo"*.

+**Bolded** versions mean that version is complete, *italic* means the version is still in progress.